Condition Reports explained

 However old your electrical installation is, it may get damaged and will suffer from wear and tear.
 So you should get an electrician to check its condition at least every 10 years or when you move into a new property.

-What is the aim of a condition report?
+What is the aim of an electrical installation condition report?

-The five main aims of a condition report are:
+The five main aims of an electrical installation condition report are:

 - Record the results of the inspection and testing to make sure the electrical installation is safe to be used until the next inspection (following any work needed to make it safe)